 Four years later, Jimmy Carter, then a little-known former governor of Georgia, took advantage of Iowa’s first-in-the-nation contest by using a surprise early win there as a springboard onto the national stage.
-He led a similar grassroots campaign in New Hampshire where he notched another unexpected victory.
+He led a similar grassroots campaign in New Hampshire, where he notched another unexpected victory.

 The strategic success of Carter’s campaign helped cement the special status of the two states in the presidential nomination process, even though the number of delegates at stake in each is relatively small.
 In 1980, the Democratic Party changed its rules to effectively preserve Iowa’s and New Hampshire’s early positions in the nomination process, and the Republican Party followed suit.

-How will the delegate process work in 2016?
+How does the delegate process work?

-In recent decades, states have competed with each other to hold primaries and caucuses earlier in the calendar—in a phenomenon known as front-loading—to draw the attention of candidates and the national media.
+In recent decades, states have competed to hold primaries and caucuses earlier in the calendar—in a phenomenon known as front-loading—to draw the attention of candidates and the national media.
 However, the political parties have set rules in recent years to discourage front-loading and provide states that hold events later in the spring a greater role in the nomination process.

 Who are the delegates?

 Delegates are often party activists, local political leaders, or early supporters of a given candidate.
 Presidential campaigns court local and state politicians for their slate of delegates because they typically bring the support of their political constituencies.
-Delegates can also include members of a campaign’s steering committee or long-time active members of their local party organization.
+Delegates can also include members of a campaign’s steering committee or longtime active members of their local party organization.